aminehabchi/piscine-go/README.md

 - **Standard Library**: Utilizing Go’s built-in packages for tasks like I/O, formatting, etc.
 - **Testing**: Writing and running tests in Go.

-## Repository Structure

-- Each folder or file corresponds to a specific topic, exercise, or project.
-- Code is well-commented to document what I’ve learned and implemented.
-- There may be notes or markdown files explaining key concepts or summarizing what I’ve learned in each section.

 ## Why Go?